 About Jenn & Jenn Likes Yarn

-I'm Jenn, a 31-year-old graphic designer located a wee bit outside of Philadelphia.
-I have my BA in commercial design and recently completed my Marketing MBA.
-Whew - I think I'm done for awhile.
-I live in a beautiful house with my husband, our two cats (Charlie and Nelson), our puppy (Fritzy), and have my very own craft room.
-But that doesn't mean the yarn never escapes...
+I'm Jenn, a 31-year-old graphic designer located in the Lehigh Valley region of Pennsylvania where I live in a beautiful house with my husband, our two cats (Charlie and Nelson), our puppy (Fritzy), and have my very own craft room.

 How It Started